ying-tang/help-documentation/_neutron/Limitations_of_LBaaSv2.md

  * Customers must otherwise build HA options into their applications, such as failback strategies in a service-oriented architecture, in order to use this capability as part of a larger application.

  7) Dedicated Controller nodes (not Converged Controllers) are required to use LBaaS.

+ 8) If a member of a load balancer pool goes down, there is no known way to check the status of the member via the Neutron LBaaSv2 API.
+See https://bugs.launchpad.net/neutron/+bug/1596709 for more details on this.
+There is also no way (yet), via the Neutron LBaaSv2 API, to check the status of error codes returned by the load balancer health monitors.

 ### Performance Limitations
 The LBaaS v2 namespace driver should perform in line with other software-based load balancers.
 Any software forwarding solution (LBaaS or Neutron L3 Agent) will have some performance limitations.